biogeospatial/Biodiverse_publication_list/PublicationsList.md

 #### in press/recent ####

+  *  Aragón-Parada, J., Carrillo-Reyes, P., Rodríguez, A., Munguía-Lino, G., Salinas-Rodríguez, M. M. and De-Nova, J. A. (in press) Spatial phylogenetics of the flora in the Sierra Madre del Sur, Mexico: Evolutionary puzzles in tropical mountains.
+[Journal of Biogeography](https://doi.org/10.1111/jbi.14679).

   * Dlamini, W.M.D. and Loffler, L. (2023).
 Tree Species Diversity and Richness Patterns Reveal High Priority Areas for Conservation in Eswatini.
 In: Dhyani, S., Adhikari, D., Dasgupta, R., Kadaverugu, R. (eds) [Ecosystem and Species Habitat Modeling for Conservation and Restoration](https://doi.org/10.1007/978-981-99-0131-9_8).
 Springer, Singapore.

   * Mardones, D. and Scherson, R.A. (in press) Hotspots within a hotspot: evolutionary measures unveil interesting biogeographic patterns in threatened coastal forests in Chile.
 [Botanical Journal of the Linnean Society, boad002](https://doi.org/10.1093/botlinnean/boad002).